 Hi, Friends!
 As promised, I’m back today to show you how to make a statement – “Count your Blessings, One by One” – on your Thanksgiving tablecloth.
 I chose the words Count Your Blessings, but you can do this with any words or phrase you like.

-For the actual tablecloth, I chose to use an ivory colored burlap found HERE.
 The width of the fabric is 58″, which works well for most tables.
 For the length, measure your table and be sure to add for the drop you want off each end.
 My table measures 7 feet and I added 1 ft. for each end – so a total length of 9 ft. or 3 yards of fabric.
-If you don’t want a burlap tablecloth, you could do this technique on any solid color tablecloth.
-However, you will need to be able to see the words thru the fabric so they can be traced – so choose a light color.
+If you don’t want a burlap tablecloth, you could do this technique on any tablecloth.
+However, you will need to be able to see the words through the fabric so they can be traced – so choose a light color.

 Next, you will need to download and print the lettering pages below.
 They are already enlarged to fit a 7 ft. table.